quantavil/obsidian/DSA SCALER/6 - Sorting.md

 -   **Bubble sort** is used in TV to sort the channels based on audience viewing timings.
 -   **Merge Sort** is very popularly used by databases to load a huge amount of data.

+## Time and Space complexity

+### Time Complexity

+Time complexity in the programming world measures the approximate time taken by a piece of code, or algorithm to execute(or run) based on the size of input passed to it.

+Time complexity does not give us the exact measure of time, but it gives us an overall estimation of the time taken.

+The time taken mainly depends upon the number of times lines of code will iterate.

 **Time complexity Notations:** These are the asymptotic notations that are used for calculating the time complexity of the sorting algorithms:

 1.  **Big oh Notation, O:** It measures the upper limit of an algorithm's running time or the worst-case time complexity.
 It is known by *O(n)* for input size 'n'.
 2.  **Omega Notation, Ω:** It measures the minimum time taken by algorithms to execute, and calculates the best case time complexity in sorting.
 It is known by *Ω(n)* for input size 'n'.
 3.  **Theta Notation, θ:** It measures the average time taken by an algorithm to execute.
 Or, the lower bound and upper bound of an algorithm's running time.
 It is known by *θ(n)* for input size 'n'.

+### Space Complexity:

+Space Complexity is the total memory space required by any program for the execution of its code.
+It depends on the size of the data structure we are using to do our code.
+The sorting algorithms which take constant space are also known as the in-place sorting algorithms.
+If we do not use any data structure(eg. array, list etc.) then our code uses constant space. *O(1)* specifies constant space complexity.
+Other parameters like linear, quadratic, or exponential space complexity are similar like what we defined for our time complexity.